-Information in this article was last updated on 19 August 2017
+Information in this article was last updated on 7 February 2018.

 Despite being in an age where information is now literally at our fingertips, the internet is awash with misinformation.
-In relation to Font de Gaume, this is in part because the process has changed recently, so any commentary from 2014 is out of date.
+In relation to getting tickets for Font de Gaume and Les Combarelles, this is in part because the process has changed a number of times over the last ten or so years.
+Consequently, any commentary from 2017 and earlier is out of date.

 Can you buy tickets online for Font de Gaume or Les Combarelles?

 No. It really is as simple as that.
 Give up searching.
 Now.

 Can you buy tickets in advance for Font de Gaume and/or Les Combarelles?